WKSU: HD broadcasting

-Repeaters
+Repeaters and boosters

 Although WKSU operates at relatively modest power for a full NPR member, its 908 ft tower in Copley Township allows it to provide at least grade B coverage to most of Greater Cleveland to the north, with Cleveland itself getting a city-grade signal albeit with some weaknesses in places like Ohio City, Cleveland Heights and Lake County due to the region's topography.
-WKSU extends its reach via the following full-power satellites which rebroadcast WKSU's four HD Radio signals.
+WKSU extends its reach via the following full-power satellites and on-channel boosters, which rebroadcast WKSU's four HD Radio signals.
 With the exception of WCPN, which is fully owned by Ideastream Public Media, all are directly owned by Kent State University and operated by Ideastream:

-Additionally, WKSU is simulcast over WCLV's HD2 subchannel and over WVIZ's 25.7 subchannel in an audio-only format.
+Additionally, WKSU is simulcast over WCLV's HD3 subchannel and over WVIZ's 25.7 subchannel in an audio-only format.

 Translators

 WKSU also rebroadcasts to the following low-power translators:

-Network map
+Network maps

 Facilities and bureaus

 In addition to current facilities at the Idea Center in Downtown Cleveland, WKSU maintains news bureaus in Akron and Canton, the latter based at the Canton Museum of Art.
 Additionally, Ideastream provides managerial support for Ohio Public Radio's Statehouse News Bureau in Columbus and is part of a consortium jointly operating The Ohio Channel (which offers a daily television simulcast of WKSU's The Sound of Ideas).

 WKSU previously established a news bureau at the United Building in downtown Akron, sharing space with PBS member stations WNEO–WEAO (of which Kent State University is a part-owner) and Cleveland NBC affiliate WKYC.
 The arrangement was made in 2008 after WKYC ceased production of a daily Akron-oriented television newscast on local cable.
 After the United Building was slated for conversion into a boutique hotel, WKSU relocated the Akron bureau to the Akron Beacon Journal newsroom.
 WKSU had also operated a separate bureau in downtown Cleveland prior to the Ideastream merger from WKYC's newsroom.